 Prioritize Road & Infrastructure Safety

 Providing for safe roads and related transportation infrastructure is a valid purpose of government, however too often taxpayer funds are wasted on frills that are hardly mission-critical.
 Bike paths, greenways, and other amenities are nice, but are rarely worth diverting precious resources when so many safety and usability issues still exist along the roadways.
-To make matters worse, the abuse of eminent domain to facilitate such unnecessary feature additions is now commonplace, with few local officials willing to stand up against such overreach.
+To make matters worse, the abuse of eminent domain to facilitate such unnecessary feature additions is now commonplace, with few elected officials willing to stand up against such overreach.

 I pledge to support road and infrastructure improvements with the primary goal of improving safety and usability, and will oppose the use of eminent domain for unnecessary amenities.